July 31, 2023

 A minimum unit price, also known as a ‘floor price’, sets the minimum price a ‘unit’ (standard drink) of alcohol can be sold for.
 An Australian standard drink contains 10g of alcohol.

-This price was chosen to target cask or boxed wines, which provide larger amounts of alcohol at cheaper prices.
-These drinks are popular and contribute to alcohol problems in disadvantaged communities.1
+This price was chosen to target cask or boxed wines, which provide larger amounts of alcohol at lower prices.
+These drinks are popular and contribute to alcohol-related health and social harms in disadvantaged communities.2, 3

 MUP does not affect the price of beer, wine or spirits that cost more than this.